Transnational feminism: Networks and organizations

 AF3IRM is the first organization to openly and purposefully put transnational feminism into practice.
 Since 2006, inspired by theorists like Chandra Mohanty, AF3IRM has set out to practice a feminism that builds deeply in local communities and horizontally across national borders.
 AF3IRM is also anti-imperialist, acknowledging and addressing the role United States imperialism and global capitalism plays in the subjugation of women worldwide.

 Movements/activism

 Gender plays a large role in the allotment of work, quality of work, type of work etc. Women often find themselves in poor working conditions, earning minimal pay, and having little to no channels to protest or negotiate the conditions.
 Rural agricultural work in Brazil often exemplifies some of these conditions.
 Transnational feminists take interests in projects to improve gender relations in family agriculture.
 These feminists wanted to understand the subordination of women agricultural workers and also give the women the tools to increase political discourse.
 By creating political discourse they could hopefully increase their bargaining power in labor situations.
 Labor rights are an issue for women not only in Brazil, but all over the world.
 Transnational feminists in South Africa study and acknowledge the many factors affecting women.
 Women in South Africa face racial oppression, gender oppression, and subsequently oppression as workers.

+Transnational feminists across East Asia and the United States examine intersecting forces such as race, gender, and labor that shape women’s lives.
+In response, the Yellow Tent feminist art project, as part of the feminist art movement, is a mobile, participatory, arts-based pedagogical transnational activism space that facilitates storytelling, dialogue, and collaborative artmaking, supporting women’s expression and transnational feminist activism.